alertlogic/alertlogic-sdk-definitions/README.md

 ['/usr/local/lib/python3.8/site-packages/alsdkdefs/apis/aerta/aerta.v1.yaml']
 ```

+#### Quick validation of a definition

+While YAML definition is developed apart from the current package and current repo,
+it is required to validate it prior to push, please add this to your `Makefile`
+in order to achieve quick validation:

+`curl -s https://raw.githubusercontent.com/alertlogic/alertlogic-sdk-definitions/master/scripts/validate_my_definition.sh | bash -s <path/to/definition/yaml>`

+It is recommended to invoke it via curl, since validation of the definitions might be extended with time.
+Script requires `python3` to be available in the system.

+Validation checks:
+* YAML of a definition is valid
+* Definition passes OpenAPI 3 schema validation

 ### Development

 Please submit a PR.
 Please note that API definitions are updated automatically and any changes to it will be overwritten, see: